Home Learn What is Loan Against Securities in India: Meaning, Interest Rates & How to Apply

 At times, you may find yourself in need of instant liquidity – whether to meet a financial emergency, buy a house, open a new business, or simply manage cash flow.
 In such situations, the traditional option of selling your investments may not align with your long-term financial goals.
-However, with a Loan Against Securities (LAS), you can now access the funds you need without having to liquidate your investments.
-It is a type of loan where borrowers can pledge their securities, such as equities, mutual funds, fixed-income securities, ETFs, and insurance policies as collateral to obtain funds from a lender.
+However, with a Loan Against Securities (LAS) as an alternative to selling stocks, you can access the funds you need without having to liquidate your investments.
+In this article, we will delve into the meaning of LAS and provide a comprehensive overview of loan against securities, including its benefits, and risks.
+Moreover, we will cover LAS eligibility criteria, fees, charges, and the types of securities available for pledging.

 What is Loan Against Securities (LAS)?